 NZMP Probiotic strains have also been shown to be safe and well-tolerated across a range of age groups, including infants, pregnant women and the elderly.
 Additionally, there are various other benefits related to gut health (which can impact overall immunity), conditions associated with the gut (for example, irritable bowel syndrome), allergy and nutrient absorption.

 How should consumers choose probiotics?

 Understanding the science behind probiotics can be a complex business.
-Ideally, your doctor should provide medical advice in terms of a recommendation on the strain, dosage and duration of treatment based on your needs.
+Ideally, your doctor should provide medical advice on the strain, dosage and duration of treatment based on your needs.

 But here are some pointers:

 - Pick by Health Benefit: as previously mentioned, probiotics are not a magic solution to cure all ailments!
 Not all probiotics will provide the same benefits.
 Choose a probiotic that has been shown by sound scientific evidence to specifically address your specific health condition.

 - Human Clinical Evidence: check that the probiotic strain has been researched in humans, not just animals.
 This is because health benefits seen in animals don't necessarily translate to humans.
 Animal studies are typically done for 2 reasons to 1) establish a treatment is safe, before moving to human clinical trials; 2) because they are faster and cheaper.
 The human clinical research should ideally be peer-reviewed and published in a reputable academic journal.
 This means that other scientists have critiqued the research to ensure it is robust.

 - Dosage: The amount of probiotics in a product will be labelled as a Colony Forming Units (CFU) per serve.
 A probiotic strain needs to be at a CFU equal or higher than the dose used in successful human clinical studies to provide you with a health benefit.
 Note that a higher CFU doesn't necessarily mean extra health benefits.